l-kaushik/matrix-multiplication-in-C/README.md

 ```
 This conditional block is just after the `char *endptr;` and in the condition we checking if type is 1 or not:
 * If it's 1 then we checking for any negative values.
-* 2nd we checking for decimal values if no negative values are there.
+* 2nd we checking for decimal values only when there are no negative values.
 * At last, checking if there is a presence of any alphabets or not.
 * After verifying these conditions returning the value.

-In the else block there is line: `got calc;` which will jump the program directly to alphabets checking only when, when the type is not equals to 1, because elements can be a decimal and a negative number.
+In the last else block there is line: `goto calc;` which will jump the program directly to alphabets checking only when, when the type is not equals to 1, because elements can be a decimal and a negative number.

 **NOTE:-** In the main function, where we taking the input from user using `size[i] = (int)inputValidation(1);` the value returned by the `inputValidation()` is getting typecasted into the int because our function is returning a type `double` value.